Pick your city break destination

 Dundee has recently been named as one of Lonely Planet's 'Best in Europe 2018' destinations and it's easy to see why with it's cultural scene, historic waterfront, buzzing music, creative events and much more on offer.

 An hour north of the central cities, Perth is known as the Fair City - thanks to its stunning setting on the banks of the River Tay, with looming hills all around.
-Explore the shops, galleries and cafés before taking advantage of the location - its on the doorstep of Highland Perthshire, home to Royal palaces, adventure sports and beautiful landscapes.
+Stay in an excellent hotel and explore the shops, galleries and cafés before taking advantage of the location - its on the doorstep of Highland Perthshire, home to Royal palaces, adventure sports and beautiful landscapes.
 Why not explore some of Perth's top-rated hidden gems to learn more about the city?

 It might be our most northerly city, but Inverness is still just 3-4 hours from Edinburgh and Glasgow.
 Plus, it's the Highland capital - so not only can you enjoy city culture but you can also easily visit Loch Ness, drive the North Coast 500, or watch for dolphins rising from the waters of the Moray Firth.